-Many people have questions and concerns about how the new Guidelines will impact their school community.
+Many people have questions and concerns about how the Guidelines impact their school community.

 Here is some evidence-based information to help clarify misinformation and provide facts, based on research and lived experiences.